 Colorado and local brewers date back to 1873 when Coors started brewing in Golden, Colorado using fresh mountain water right out of the Clear Creek.
 Ever since then, Colorado beer festivals and events have been taking place throughout Colorado during all four seasons.
 Now days, porters, pilsners, stouts, wheats and more are brewed at over 200 breweries throughout the state.
 Several Colorado craft breweries enjoy fame.
 New Belgium Brewery, Oskar Blues, Odell, Left hand Brewing and Avery Brewing are ranked in the top 50 US Brewers.
 With all this beer and brewmasters, it’s only natural there’s a beer festival in communities and ski resorts throughout the state.
 These popular beer festivals attract brewers from across the nation and the tasters win as they get to sample the delicious beverage.
 But you don’t have to wait for a Colorado beer festival to sample local brews.
-You can bet you'll find local craft beers at most Colorado concerts, sport events, ski/snowboard resorts and October fests.
+You can bet you'll find local craft beers at most Colorado concerts, sport events, ski/snowboard resorts and Oktober fests.

 Colorado Beer Festivals Attract Visitors From Around the World - Can You Say "beercation?"